 April 21, 2011

-some say the gateway of india in mumbai is the real gateway to india because if you come from the sea and cross the gate, you actually set your feet on india. but if you cross india gate from one side to another, you still find yourself in delhi. india gate, hence, is not the real gate of india.
+it's a good joke: the gateway of india in mumbai is the real gateway to india because if you came from the sea and crossed the gate, you actually set your feet on india, but if you crossed india gate from one side to another, you still found yourself in delhi. india gate, hence, is not the real gate to india.

 it was known as the 'all india war memorial' before it became india gate. names of soldiers who died fighting for the british empire in world war 1 and the third anglo-afghan war are engraved on the monument.